hollyhumphries/mybrookesblog/_posts/2020-10-11-beauty-products-inspired-by-real-life-glossier.md

 caption: www.glossier.com
 comments: true
 ---
-If one asked Millennial women to name one skincare brand that coems to mind that would be *Glossier.* Having built an empire with a strong online presence through their marketing website, their Instagram account as well as their presence on Youtube, *Glossier* has constructed the idea of luxurious yet simple and natural skincare and makeup that's aim is the democratisation of the skincare industry.
+If one asked Millennial women to name one skincare brand that comes to mind, that would be *Glossier.*

+Having built an empire with a strong online presence through their marketing website, their Instagram account as well as their presence on Youtube, *Glossier.*, has constructed the idea of luxurious yet simple and natural skincare that's aim is the democratisation of the skincare industry.

-What draws you to the brand however may be the presentation of a highly photogenic product especially in this day an age.
-Glossier is the revolutioniser for natural glowy skin that does not hide behind the constructions of makeup.
+What draws one to the brand may be the highly photogenic instagramable product however the brand identity is what makes Glossier., Glossier.

+Glossier. is the revolutioniser for natural glowy skin that does not hide behind the constructions of makeup and photoshop.
+It exists for women who are not afraid to hide their natural skin, show their natural colours and use products made for everyday and real life.

 ![](../uploads/890347.png)